Stephenie Meyer owns Twilight :)

 "Maybe things will sort themselves out," I said, trying to stay positive and not worry about it too much.
 "They have a tendency to do that."

 "That is true," Carlisle admitted with a smile, but he didn't sound too confident.
 He began to make his way to the door as I put out the lights and switched off the coffee maker.

-"I'll walk you to the bookstore," he offered as we stepped outside and I locked the door behind me.
+"I'll walk you to the store," he offered as we stepped outside and I locked the door behind me.
 The day was slowly dawning, but it was still a little dark.
 I had to admit it felt nice to have someone walking with me.
-Not that I was scared to walk alone, but because it simply felt nice to have some company.
 It was only then when I realized how lonely I got sometimes.
 Loneliness had never bothered me that much, and I had gotten used to it very quickly after Adrian had moved out.
 But now I had to admit that Carlisle's company was welcome.

 The cold wind permeated my clothing as we walked through the silent park towards the busy streets.
 Though it was still early, I saw a few people milling around the streets, some of them carrying steaming cups of coffee.

 "I was wondering," I began, breaking the comfortable silence, "if you've been constantly keeping an eye on me even during the daytime and seen me going into that bookstore, how come you've never come inside?"
 I gazed at him as I walked, watching his reaction.

 He met my gaze, his shoulders rising to a small shrug.

 "I considered it," he admitted.
 "But I didn't wish to disturb you.
 I saw how busy you were."